 Printer Set-Up and Printing Process

-The System Dialog is useful if you need to find your printer, or you need to change the type of paper you are using.
-If your printer is already connected to your computer you can leave this option off.
+If your printer is already connected to your computer, you can leave this option off.

 Can we just talk about bleed a little bit?